 Modify or delete a domain

-Domains can be associated with particular fields for a feature class or table or for a subtype of a feature class or table.
-While a domain is being used by a table or feature class, it can't be deleted, but it can be modified.
+You can associate domains with particular fields for a feature class or table or for a subtype of a feature class or table.
+While a domain is being used by a table or feature class, it can be modified but not deleted.